nazunalika/rpmspecs/README.rst

 When do you stop supporting a particular release?
 +++++++++++++++++++++++++++++++++++++++++++++++++

-For Enterprise Linux, usually a year before the expected EOL date.
+For Enterprise Linux, usually phase 3 of support or at most, a year before the expected EOL date.
 For Fedora, a month before the expected EOL date.
 The exception is when a newer major release is pushed later from its expected release.

 What if $package cannot be compiled on a release you support?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 This is a good question and is unfortunately somewhat hard to answer.
-But I'll try my best here.

 If an RPM compiles on all releases I support and then doesn't during a version rebase, I typically try to figure out what changed or what I can do to ensure it builds properly, even if this requires logic to separate out the "problem" releases and what they need instead.